-Failure to maintain a complete and accurate equipment listing and reconcile results of the physical inventory performed to the property records exposes the School District to unnecessary risk of error and misuse of equipment and/or Federal funds.
+Failure to maintain a complete an accurate equipment listing exposes the School District to unnecessary risk of error and misuse of equipment and/or Federal funds.
 Additionally, the School District is not in compliance with the Uniform Guidance and Georgia Department of Education guidance.